 - Duration: between 3 and 5 hours

 The good thing is that most of these tours allow free cancellation.
-And since you are in the Jewish quarter, I suggest you take advantage of it and take a walk around.
+And since you are in the Jewish quarter, I advise you to make the most of it and take a walk around.
 Need some ideas?
-Here is all the information about what to see and do in the Jewish quarter of Krakow.
+Here's all the information on what to see and do in Krakow's Jewish Quarter.

 3. Polish home cooking tour

 Are you interested in approaching Polish gastronomy from a homemade perspective?
 Poland has several very traditional and tasty dishes.
 Perhaps the most famous are Polish goulash, makrela (smoked mackerel) and pierogi (a kind of dumpling stuffed with potato and cottage cheese).
 Dare to try this gastronomy with one of the many tours available.